 Making a positive difference in the communities we work is a vital part of our sustainability strategy.
-Our Community Investment Group supports our project teams in the delivery of local community engagement projects.
-Community investment manager Hannah Cowell is dedicated to maintaining communications with neighbours and the surrounding community.
-If you have any questions, please do get in touch with Hannah, who is keen to help in any way she can.
+Our Community Investment Group supports our project teams in the delivery of local community engagement projects and are dedicated to maintaining communications with neighbours and the surrounding community.
+If you have any questions, please do get in touch with the teach, who are keen to help in any way she can.

 Out of normal working hours, you can contact our out-of-hours hotline on 07432 348 818.
 This is available from 6pm-7am on weekdays, and from 1pm on Saturdays through to 7am on Monday mornings.
 This number is also available on Bank Holidays when the site is closed.
 It will go through to our security team, who will then contact the project team accordingly.